crate/cratedb-guide/docs/integrate/opentelemetry/collector/tutorial.md

 (opentelemetry-otelcol-tutorial)=
 # Connect the OpenTelemetry Collector to CrateDB

-This tutorial walks you through configuring the [OpenTelemetry Collector], its built-in [Prometheus Remote Write Exporter], and the [CrateDB Prometheus Adapter], to receive [OpenTelemetry] [metrics] and store them into CrateDB.
+Configure the [OpenTelemetry Collector], its built-in [Prometheus Remote Write Exporter], and the [CrateDB Prometheus Adapter] to receive [OpenTelemetry] [metrics] and store them into CrateDB.

 ## Prerequisites